Time to Wake Up!

 Going to sleep is simple (at least in theory): you have complete freedom over what time you will go to bed.
 In the morning, on the other hand, it is someone or something else that gets to choose your wake-up time.
 Most of us have to go to work, school, or engage in other daily duties.
 For that reason, we invented alarm clocks that forcefully wake us up at a specific time.
-If your natural wake-up time is not the same as when the alarm goes off, waking up is harsh, and you’ll feel tired in the morning.
+If your natural wake-up time is not at hand when the alarm goes off, waking up is harsh, and you’ll feel tired in the morning.
 Still, you have to force yourself up to work.
 Does this sound familiar?
-For the sake of your well-being, the best solution is to try to shift your sleep-wake rhythm to earlier.
-By going to bed sooner, your natural wake-up time gets closer to the time you have to get up, and you will wake up feeling refreshed and ready for the day!
+For the sake of your own well-being, the best solution is to try to shift your sleep-wake rhythm to earlier.
+By going to bed sooner, your natural wake-up time gets closer to the time you actually have to get up, and you will wake up feeling refreshed and ready for the day!

 Borbély, A. A., Daan, S., Wirz-Justice, A., & Deboer, T. (2016).
 The two-process model of sleep regulation: A reappraisal.
 Journal of Sleep Research, 25(2), 131–143.